robertwenquan/nyu-course-assignment/web-search-engine/search/readme.md

 6. Itersect or union the query results

-  Given all query words' MIT entry list, find intersection docs. have information like this:
+  Given all query words' MIT entry list, find intersection/union docs.
-  {'docid': 278, 'docid':324, 'docid':199, 'docid':298}
+  Return a linked list of docids.

+  have information like this:
+  'docid': 278 -> 'docid':324 -> 'docid':199 -> 'docid':298 -> NULL

 7. Score intersection docs